 The interior is equally impressive.
 Kumbum means 100,000 images in Tibetan.
 Indeed, there is what seems to be an endless series of tiny chapels.
 Each chapel is decorated with wall paintings, some have various statues of Buddhas, Bodhisattvas and deities.
 Most paintings date to the time of the construction of the stupa.

-There are nine levels, 108 cells and 75 chapels.
-At the higher levels you can go out to an outdoor terrace and enjoy an incredible view on the town, monastery and surrounding fort.
+There are nine levels, 108 cells, and 75 chapels.
+At the higher levels, you can go out to an outdoor terrace and enjoy an incredible view on the town, monastery and surrounding fort.

 Shigatse, the capital of the province of Tsang, is 354 km west of Lhasa.
 It is located 90 km west of Gyantse on the south bank of the Brahmaputra at the point where the Nyang Chu River flows into it.
 It can be reached by two routes from the capital by the Northern Road, which runs from Golmud and reaches Shigatse via the Daktsuga ferry over the Brahmaputra, of the Southern Road via the town.

-Shigatse has long been the commercial and political centre of Tsang region.
+Shigatse has long been the commercial and political center of the Tsang region.
 Formerly it was dominated by a massive castle built on the hillock above the old town.
 Only the basses of the ramparts are visible today, suggesting non etheless the grandeur of the building.
 This is where the powerful kings of Tsang lived, during their rule in the late sixteenth and early seventeenth centuries.

 Since the time of the Fifth Dalai Lama, the town has been the seat of the Panchen Lama.
-His monastery, Tashi Lunpo, is the only place of genuine interest left.
+His monastery, Tashi Lhunpo, is the only place of genuine interest left.
 Recently the Panchen Lama built a new palace, the Dechen Potrang but this is a building with little attraction.

 TASHI LHUNPO MONASTERY

 Tashi Lhunpo Monastery is one of the six great Gelugpa institutions, along with Drepung, Sera and Ganden Monasteries in Lhasa, and Kumbum (Taer Si) and Labrang in Amdo (modern Gansu and Qinghai provinces).
 It was founded in 1447 by Gendun Drup, the disciple of Tsongkhapa.
 Gendun Drup was retroactively named the first Dalai Lama and he is enshrined within Tashi Lhunpo.
-Despite its association with the first Dalai Lama, Tashi Lhunpo Monastery was initially isolated from mainstream Gelugpa affairs, which were centred in the Lhasa region.
+Despite its association with the first Dalai Lama, Tashi Lhunpo Monastery was initially isolated from mainstream Gelugpa affairs, which were centered in the Lhasa region.

 The monastery’s standing rocketed, however, when the fifth Dalai Lama declared his teacher then the abbot of Tashilhunpo to be a manifestation of Opagme ( Amitabha ).
 This Tashi Lhunpo became the seat of an important lineage: the Panchen ( “great scholar”) Lamas.
-Unfortunately, with the establishment of this lineage of spiritual and temporal leaders second only to the Dalai Lamas, rivalry was introduced to the Gelugpa order.
+Unfortunately, with the establishment of this lineage of spiritual and temporal leaders second only to the Dalai Lamas, the rivalry was introduced to the Gelugpa order.

 The monastery has a very high profile as the largest functioning monastic institution in Tibet.
 The monks, however, can be somewhat cool.
 If you are seeking spiritual enlightenment, Tashi Lhunpo might not be the best place to begin your quest.

 Sakya actually has two monasteries, on either side of the Trum-chu.
 The heavy, brooding, fortress-like monastery south of the river is the more famous and if you only have time to visit one, make it this.
-The hill- side northern monastery, mostly reduced to picturesque ruins, is undergoing restoration work.
+The hillside northern monastery, mostly reduced to picturesque ruins, is undergoing restoration work.